Skip to main content

 Exposing the agent to metrics

-To expose the agent's internal metrics, you must make the following changes in your Kubernetes cluster or Docker invocation:
+To expose the agent's internal metrics, modify its Kubernetes configuration or Docker command line as follows:

-• If you deploy the agent behind a firewall, make any changes required to allow your metrics system to scrape that port.
+• Deploy the agent behind a firewall: make any changes required to allow your metrics system to scrape that port.

 • The agent must be able to open connections to https://app.nobl9.com/api/input to send data to Nobl9.